feri/teleropi/README.md

 TeleRopi
 ===
-Experiments with Telegram API and Raspberry Pi.
+Experiments with the Telegram Bot API and Raspberry Pi.

 Installation
 ===